yochaigal/cairn/monsters/dragon.-red.md

 parent: Monsters

 ---
 # Dragon.
 Red
 15 HP, 3 Armor, 18 STR, 12 DEX, 16 WIL, bite (d10+d10)
 • Gargantuan, proud, greedy, and cruel.
-Guarding their massive hoards atop the highest mountains, these are the most dangerous dragons of existence
+Guarding their massive hoards atop the highest mountains, these are the most dangerous dragons of existence.
-• Arrogant and tyrannical, act on impulse when angered, frequently wiping out civilizations as a show of power
+• Arrogant and tyrannical, act on impulse when angered, frequently wiping out civilizations as a show of power.
-• Breathes fire in a cone for d12 damage to all caught in the flames
+• Breathes fire in a cone for d12 damage to all caught in the flames.